bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-set-up-advanced-functions.md

 ---

 # Set up advanced functions in Sysdig Monitor<a name="advanced-functions"></a>
-To set up other useful tools in the Sysdig Monitor space, do the following:
+To set up useful tools in the Sysdig Monitor space, do the following:

 ## Create custom monitoring panels
 Sysdig scrapes Prometheus metrics.
 You can create custom queries using PromQL.
 For example: